 Communication is also important when eliminating inefficiencies.
 As businesses design manufacturing facilities, it's imperative they dictate exactly what they need to ensure resources are not wasted on false starts.
 The smartest way to conserve energy and supplies is to work with a Mexican shelter service that will provide immediate answers to the most effective and cost-efficient options.

 One more thing companies should keep in mind: The favorable trade agreements provided by the Mexican government means companies can conserve finances.
 Mexico has access to multiple markets through its 13 free trade agreements and enables higher cost savings.
 The money saved can be invested in greener assets, such as fuel-efficient shipping vehicles driving shorter routes.

 Thanks to the modern information age, consumers can check to see if businesses keep their promises.
 For example, Nature.com recently released statistics on how major brands' current carbon output matches earlier public declarations.
 Data collection is a necessary step when it comes to utilizing and promoting green operations.

-Companies should have accurate records on what production looked like before nearshoring and compare them to the results of manufacturing in Mexico.
+Companies should have accurate records on what production looked like before nearshoring and compare them to the results of their environmental usage in Mexico.
 The numbers should clearly indicate resources and money saved through tighter supply chains.
 If they don't, it may be time to find a new shelter service or more efficient procedures.
 When decision-makers can't clearly see how new ideas pay off for the business and the environment, it's time for better ideas.